Roam Pal

 Image: Wikimedia Commons, via Wikipedia ‘Roman Baths (Bath)’

-Day one — the step-free heart of the city
+Day one — the Roman Baths, slowly

 Roman Baths